milesj/boost/docs/pipeline.md

 ## Usage

+A pipeline can be used to process an input, either in parallel or serial, through a series actions known as work units, to produce a final output.
+There are multiple types of [work units](#work-types) and [pipelines](#pipeline-types), so choose the best one for each use case.

+TODO contexts

 ## Work Types

-There are 2 types of work units that can be registered in pipelines for processing.
+There are 2 types of work units that can be registered in a pipeline.

 ### `Task`